Department of Health

 How can I sign-up to be a mentor or nominate someone else as a mentor?

-Interested individuals can engage with the program through the completion of the NYSPHC Mentor Nomination form.
 Mentors can self-nominate, be nominated by a colleague, or recruited and nominated by an LHD or program partner.
-If you have questions about becoming a Mentor, or would like to be or refer a Mentor, please use the Mentor Nomination form and the program will contact you!
+If you have questions about becoming a Mentor, or would like to be or refer a Mentor, please contact NYSPHCfellows@health.ny.gov.

 Are mentorship opportunities open to grad students?